 Cold and cut with a little ginger ale or a clear soda, this tea serves a dual purpose as a punch.
 Not your standard “Friendship” or “Russian” tea, which of course are both good, this is a different animal, and I’m guessing this was originally an old recipe.
 Mine says to serve warm in a silver bowl or cold in crystal, but it works every bit as well in the crock pot or off the stove.

 Pour this into a beautiful glass bottle or jar (I often browse second hand stores for things like this) and bring to an ailing friend – you’ll look like a hero and this tea will help revive anyone sick with a winter bug.

-If you serve it as written, it can be a bit pricey, mostly due to the cost of the pear juice; I’ve included substitutions in parentheses, and bought in a budget version for $2.92, about 20 cents a cup, as well as given a few suggestions as to how to lower the cost even more.
+Made as written it can be a bit pricey, mostly due to the cost of the pear juice.
+I’ve included substitutions in parentheses, and bought in a budget version for $2.92, about 20 cents a cup, as well as given a few suggestions as to how to lower the cost even more.